pabloheigvd/MAC-projet/README.md

   following state doesn't update to reflect the correct follow state of a user, which can create a bit of confusion.
   Using regular commands such as `/followplayer`, `/unfollowplayer` and `/showfollowings` is the best option.
 Inline queries were developed more as a proof of concept for now.
+- Concerning the inline queries, we are aware that the messages are sent to everybody in the group, it's not ideal as it can rapidly flood the chat and also it can bring undesired behaviours if another user decides to unfollow someone on your behalf.